proxmox/proxmox-backup/docs/administration-guide.rst

 ``vm``
     This type is used for :term:`virtual machine`\ s.
-Typically contains the virtual machine's configuration and an image archive for each disk.
+Typically consists of the virtual machine's configuration file and an image archive for each disk.

 ``ct``
     This type is used for :term:`container`\ s.
-Contains the container's configuration and a single file archive for the container content.
+Consists of the container's configuration and a single file archive for the filesystem content.

 ``host``
     This type is used for backups created from within the backed up machine.